Kazusada Higuchi

-Kazusada Higuchi (樋口和貞, Higuchi Kazusada) is a former Japanese sumo wrestler and professional wrestler, working for the Japanese professional wrestling promotion DDT Pro-Wrestling (DDT), where he is a two-time KO-D Openweight Champion.
+Kazusada Higuchi (樋口和貞, Higuchi Kazusada) is a Japanese retired professional wrestler and sumo rikishi (sumo wrestler).
+He is best known for his time in Japanese professional wrestling promotion DDT Pro-Wrestling (DDT), where he is a two-time KO-D Openweight Champion.
+As a sumo rikishi, he was known as Hokudōzan (北道山); as a member of the Hakkaku stable, his highest rank was makushita 45.

+From January 2020 to July 2022, he was a member of Eruption (エラップション, Erappushon), alongside Yukio Sakaguchi, Saki Akai, and later Hideki Okatani.
+Amid his departure, he created Harimao (ハリマオ, Harimao) with Naomi Yoshimura and Yuki Ishida.
+He captured both the KO-D Tag Team and KO-D 6-Man Tag Team titles in his run with both stables.
+He won the 2022 and 2025 King of DDT tournaments, won the vacant KO-D Openweight Championship in his first 2022 victory, and won the title in the challenge subsequent to the 2025 victory at the King of Kings event.
+He won the Japan Indie Awards' MVP Award in 2022 for his accomplishments in DDT.
+His retirement was announced on March 23, 2026, and his retirement ceremony to confirm it will be held on the April 5 DDT Korakuen Hall event.

 Sumo career

 At Hokkaido Monbetsukita High School, he was the captain of the judo club.
 After winning third place in both the individual and team competitions at the 2006 All-Hokkaido High School Athletic Federation Tournament, he was scouted by the 8th Hakkaku oyakata (former yokozuna Hokutoumi) and started training in sumo wrestling at the Hakkaku stable.

 He made his professional debut in the March 2007 tournament (honbasho).
 He struggled for two years in the jonidan division before changing his ring name (shikona) from his real name to Hokudōzan (北道山), after the character Hokudōzan Tsuyoshi from the manga series Aah!
 Harimanada.
 He then started to produce stronger results, was promoted to sandanme in July 2009, and eventually to makushita in November 2011.
 He reached his highest rank of makushita 45 in May 2013 and retired in January 2014.

 According to a 2020 interview, he initially joined sumo as a way of preparing for a professional wrestling career.